RLacer/09-Node.js-README-generator/readme_sample/README.md

     This project is licensed under the MIT

  ## Description:
- * An easy way to create a readme file
+ * This project will generate a unique password

  ## Usage:
- * The user answers prompts and a readme file  is  created in the root directory
+ * Based on user input, a password will be generated

  ## Test:
-  * Currently, no test is available
+  * No test is currently available

  ## Installation:
- * Clone or fork the current repository, then run npm install
+ * Just link to the homepage to use

  ### Author:
   Rebecca Lacer